andypiper/my-glitch-in-bio/NOTES.md

 (thought, as I continue to poke... this is addictive... need to think about curating a list like this to keep it fresh, relevant, and useful)

 I was thinking about embedding YT content etc but want to keep it simple

+Digging around in Vite, looks like Vite 2.7 will enable `server.fs.deny` so that the markdown and other files can avoid being served.

 ## Code scratchpad